blakeblackshear/frigate/docs/docs/configuration/semantic_search.md

 If the correct build is used for your GPU and the `large` model is configured, then the GPU will be detected and used automatically.

+**NOTE:** Object detection and semantic search are independent features.

-**AMD**
+- **AMD**
   - ROCm will automatically be detected and used for semantic search in the `-rocm` Frigate image.

-**Intel**
+- **Intel**
   - OpenVINO will automatically be detected and used as a detector in the default Frigate image.

-**Nvidia**
+- **Nvidia**
   - Nvidia GPUs will automatically be detected and used as a detector in the `-tensorrt` Frigate image.
   - Jetson devices will automatically be detected and used as a detector in the `-tensorrt-jp(4/5)` Frigate image.

 :::